Elizabeth Shaw (confectionery company): Greenbank factory site

-In 2013 local residents successfully argued against redevelopment of the closed factory into flats and houses.
+After the factory closed in 2006 successfully argued against the initial developer's plan for redevelopment of into flats and houses.
 The building, in the eyes of local residents, represented part of the industrial heritage of Bristol.
 The opposition to this redevelopment was supported by George Ferguson, whose vision had earlier turned a defunct tobacco factory in Bedminster into one of Bristol's leading artistic and creative venues, called the Tobacco Factory.
-However, as of 2012, the building was still standing empty, following the failure of all the parties involved to deliver an acceptable and workable solution for the future use of the building and site.
+However, as of 2012, the building was still standing empty, following the failure of all the parties involved in the plan to deliver a second, acceptable and workable solution for the future use of the building and site.
+More information is held on an archived community group website for the chocolate factory.
 By late 2013 the building had reverted to the Clydesdale Bank and developments were being planned by the Generator Group.
-More information is held on the current community group website for the chocolate factory (External Links below).

-In August 2014, the site's new owners Generator South West look likely to proceed with a new project after holding a public meeting to understand local residents' opinions.
-The plan is to create open spaces around a development of flats and housing.
+In August 2014, Generator South West submitted a plan for open spaces around a development of flats and housing.

-As of 2016 there have been many problems surrounding the development of this site, namely that developers Generator South West "have asked to be excused from the legal obligation that between 30 and 40 per cent of any development be social housing, on the basis that the extra costs of restoring old, historic buildings makes the plan economically unviable."
+As of 2016 there had been many problems surrounding the development of this site, namely that developers Generator South West "have asked to be excused from the legal obligation that between 30 and 40 per cent of any development be social housing, on the basis that the extra costs of restoring old, historic buildings makes the plan economically unviable."